 Peter is the winner of the 2016 Burman Songwriter Award, given by The Manhattan Association of Cabarets & Clubs (MAC).

-Peter is currently serving as arranger, and producer of performance tracks for award-winning drag performers, including Vicky Boofont, Sutton Lee Seymour and (Lady Baritone) Andy Starling, Gloria Swansong, and Clarice DuBois
+Peter has served as arranger, and producer of performance tracks for award-winning drag performers, including Vicky Boofont, Sutton Lee Seymour and (Lady Baritone) Andy Starling, Gloria Swansong, and Clarice DuBois

 Peter provided arrangements and musical supervision for Paul Iacono's new show, "Psychedelic Playhouse."
 Peter previously provided arrangements for the Iacono's earlier show "Psychedelic Hedonism," at Joe's Pub, including the new song, "Trending," co-written by Iacono, and "Dreamgirls" composer, Henry Krieger.